ama542blake/groover/README.md

 While I am designing this primarily with my needs in mind, if you would like to try it out and give me feedback, please feel free to <a href="mailto:ama542blake@gmail.com">email me</a>.

+In order to run the scrips, the $GROOVER_ROOT environment variable needs to be set to the root directory of the project.